383interface.gif (25616 bytes)

 90 – 100 = A; 80 – 89 = B; 70 – 79 = C; 60 – 69 = D; less than 59 = F

-Important Note: Assignments and quizzes may be turned in early, but no assignment or quiz will be accepted after their due dates.
-The assignments and quizzes are due by 11:59 PM on the due date.
+Important Note: The assignments and quizzes may be turned in early, but no assignment or quiz will be accepted after their due dates.
+The assignments and quizzes are due by midnight on the due date.

 line break